Representing the big tilting sheaves as holomorphic Morse branes: Introduction

 \subsection{Organization}

 The paper is organized as follows.
 In Section \ref{section 2}, we recall some basic definitions and facts about constructible sheaves, perverse sheaves and tilting sheaves.
 In Section \ref{Fukaya_K}, we make the basic set-up for the Fukaya category of a holomorphic symplectic manifolds, and we also briefly review the definition of Fukaya categories and the Nadler-Zaslow correspondence.
-Next, we give the construction of a class of holomorphic Morse branes and the proof of Thm \ref{L_x} in Section \ref{section 4} .
+Next, we give the construction of a class of holomorphic Morse branes and the proof of Thm \ref{L_x} in Section \ref{section 4}.
+The proof is based on the analysis of the Morse-Bott flow of some combinations of the $\mathbb{C}_X^*$ and $\mathbb{C}_Z^*$-actions.
 Lastly, we give the big tilting brane in $T^*\cB$ and prove Theorem \ref{big tilting thm} in Section \ref{big tilting}.
 The exactly same proof applies to Theorem \ref{L_x tilting}.